ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 2. Cross-validation (CV): K-fold CV, leave-one-out CV

-The obvious issue in having a validation subset of data is that our estimate of the test error can be highly variable. **How do we know what is best way (or percentage) to split the data?**
+The obvious issue in having a validation subset of data is that our estimate of the test error can be highly variable.

 <img width="1008" height="471" alt="tvt" src="https://github.com/user-attachments/assets/991cddd5-f9a9-4d56-ae23-881334c6a670" />